Well-posedness for viscosity solutions of the one-phase Muskat problem in all dimensions: Further discussion of related results

 In the first subsection below, we demonstrate that the potential $\Phi_{f,g}$, which is central to our work here, is the same one as appears in several other works on the Muskat problem.
-In the subsequent two subsections, we provide a more detailed account of where two of the main elements of our proof --- the GCP and the punctual evaluation property --- appear previously in the literature.
+In subsection \ref{ss:NotionsOfSolutions}, we discuss the various notions of solutions and how they are related.
+In the final two subsections, we provide a more detailed account of where two of the main elements of our proof --- the GCP and the punctual evaluation property --- appear previously in the literature.